Bootstrap regularity for integro-differential operators and its application to nonlocal minimal surfaces: Introduction

 The paper is organized as follows: in the next section we prove Theorem \ref{boot}, and then in Section \ref{section:main} we write the fractional minimal surface equation in a suitable form so that we can apply Theorems~\ref{boot} and~\ref{boot2} to prove Theorem~\ref{main}.\\

 \textit{Acknowledgements:} We wish to thank Guido De Philippis and Francesco Maggi for stimulating our interest in this problem.
-We also thank Guido De Philippis for a careful reading of a preliminary version of our manuscript.
-BB was partially supported by Spanish Grant MTM2010-16518.
+We also thank Guido De Philippis for a careful reading of a preliminary version of our manuscript, and Nicola Fusco for kindly pointing out to us a computational inaccuracy.
+BB was partially supported by Spanish Grant MTM2010-18128.
 AF was partially supported by NSF Grant DMS-0969962.
 EV was partially supported by ERC Grant 277749 and FIRB Grant A\&B.